sxs-collaboration/spectre/docs/DevGuide/CreatingExecutables.md

 `tests/InputFiles/ExampleExecutables/SingletonHelloWorld.yaml` and shows how to specify the options (lines beginning with a `#` are comments and can be ignored).

-In addition to defining the metavaribles and component structs, the header for an executable must define two lists of functions

-\snippet  SingletonHelloWorld.hpp executable_example_charm_init

-that are executed at startup by Charm++ on each node and processor the executable runs on.

 Furthermore among the included header files